tgmattso/ParProgCourse/README.md

 This repository holds the materials for an interactive parallel programming course.
-After a brief lecture on parallel computing in general, we go over parallel programming in detail using OpenMP.
-Then after a full day of OpenMP, we close with a quick lecture that covers other parallel programming models (MPI and OpenCL/CUDA).
+For the full course, we start with a brief lecture on parallel computing in general.
+The we cover parallel programming in detail using OpenMP.
+After a full day of OpenMP, we close with a quick lecture that covers other parallel programming models (MPI and OpenCL/CUDA).

 Note the LICENSE file.
 Anyone can grab this content and do whatever you want with it.